Azerbaijan Airlines: Foundation and early years

 The first air squadron in Azerbaijan was formed on 2 June 1938.
 This date was declared the Azerbaijan Civil Aviation Day under the Decree of the President of the Republic of Azerbaijan in 2006.
 During the period from 1941 to 1945, Azerbaijan aviation worked under the motto "All for the Front".

-In 1990, Azerbaijan announced that it was setting up its own airline, and that it would be independent of Aeroflot, the long-time provider of air services for the Soviet republics.
-Azerbaijan Airlines (AZAL) was officially established on 17 August 1992.
+In 1990, Azerbaijan announced that it was to set up its own airline, and that it would be independent from Aeroflot, the long-time provider of air services for the Soviet republics.
+Azerbaijan Airlines (AZAL) was officially established on 17 August 1992 but the first scheduled flights had already begun in the month of April.
 Its first president was Vagif Sadykhly.

-Formed from the regional branch of Aeroflot, Azerbaijan Airlines, also known as Azerbaijan Hava Yollari, soon spread its wings into the world outside the Soviet Union, which had been Aeroflot's exclusive domain.
+Formed from the regional branch of Aeroflot, Azərbaycan Hava Yolları-Azerbaijan Airlines soon spread its wings into the world outside the Soviet Union, which had been Aeroflot's exclusive domain.
 A scheduled Baku-Istanbul route was launched in January 1991 in partnership with Turkish Airlines, and the cargo enterprise Aviasharg was created in cooperation with the United Arab Emirates.
 AZAL inherited a huge fleet from Aeroflot, including more than 20 Soviet-made Tupolev airliners, some regional airliners and freighters, 90 light aircraft, and 50 helicopters.
 It was quick to lease a pair of Boeing 727s, however, that once belonged to Pan Am (and were built in 1968).
 AZAL had an extensive involvement with the Farhad Azim associated Aviation Leasing Group (ALG), a U.S.-based lessor of Boeing 727s.
 It had a transatlantic charter cargo joint venture with ALG's Buffalo Airways, which was also training AZAL aircrews to Western standards in Dallas, Texas.

+The airline grew rapidly, and by the mid-1990s, a reorganization was necessary.
+Several operating divisions were created, two of which later became fully-fledged subsidiaries: